 Counsellors can provide you with emotional support, help you understand the problems you have and assist you to find new solutions and new ways of coping.
 Sometimes, specialised support or treatment from other agencies may be required.
 If this needs to happen, your counsellor will discuss a referral with you.

-You can talk to an ECU counsellor about anything that is causing you to feel worried or distressed, such as:
+You can talk to an ECU counsellor about anything that is causing you concern, such as:

-- Difficulty studying, worrying about achievement, doing presentations and exams; and/or
+- Difficulty studying, worrying about achievement, doing presentations and exams

 Some initial tips for managing common student concerns are also available on our Tip Sheets page or by attending one of our workshops.

 How do I make an appointment?

 If you would like to make an appointment on any campus, please contact one of our numbers below.

 Please have a pen and your student number close by as our receptionist will ask you for your details.
 You will be contacted the day before to confirm your appointment.
 If you are unable to attend your appointment, please let us know as soon as possible.
 That way, we can offer the appointment to someone else.